johnnyko28/Android-Development-Miwok/README.md

 Miwok App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.<br>
-Used in a Udacity course in the Beginning Android Nanodegree:<br> Android Basics: Multiscreen Apps by Google <br>
+This app displays lists of vocabulary words for the user to learn the Miwok language.
+Used in a Udacity course in the Beginning Android Nanodegree:<br><br> Android Basics: Multiscreen Apps by Google <br>
 https://www.udacity.com/course/android-basics-multiscreen-apps--ud839